proofrock/pupcloud/README.md

 Detection of file types is done by mime type, and viewing relies on the browser's capabilities... that are fairly complete, truth to be told.

+## Known bugs

+- In rare cases, MIME type detection is wrong.
+It relies on Go builtin functions, so it needs to be investigated more.
+- In list view, the menu trigger (`...`) is rendered over the menu itself.
+  Waiting for upstream fix.

 ## Changelog